-When you think of a spring, you probably think of a small coil of metal.
-But when we think of springs, we think of them as a vital component that allows for millions of consumer products, automotive parts, furniture designs and more, to become a reality.
+Avoiding spring failure is essential.
+This is because springs are a vital component that allows for millions of consumer products, automotive parts, furniture designs and more, to become a reality.
 For OEMs, understanding spring applications can be the key to a successful product, so it is important to know how they work but also why they fail.

 #1.
 Non-Calculated Spring Stress

 First, let’s talk about how to calculate spring stress.
 At Apex, spring stress is calculated using a specialized SMI software.
 If the max stress of the spring, in it’s working condition, exceeds the yield strength of the material, there is a high likelihood that the spring will fail.
 Two things happen when this occurs.
 The spring will take a set and not return to its original free position, or manufactured position.
 Through cyclical loading the spring will have a catastrophic failure and actually break.

 It’s important to have an expert do an evaluation of the stress of your spring.
 Apex Spring and Stamping’s team is fully equipped with experience and the software to indicate the full life cycle of the part based on these calculations.
 We use a modified goodman diagram for stress analysis.
 The percentage of the minimum tensile strength is a good indicator that you have a good design.
 So if you are unsure, don’t stress, we can help!

 #2.
 Incorrect Material Choice

 When you select a material, there are many factors that need to be considered.
 The key to this is getting as much information as possible on the use of the product.
 The use of the part and the industry that the parts goes to will tell all on what material needs to be selected.
 Using the wrong material in the wrong application can create a disaster out in the field, and many failures and headaches.

 Example: Using a lower quality wire where the application demands superior performance or using hard drawn wire where Music wire is a better choice.